Edna Stone - Shelby County Reporter

 Mrs. Stone is preceded in death by her husband, Jack Stone.

-She is survived by her sons, Mike Stone and Jeff Stone; granddaughters, J’Dree and Julie Stone; brother, Jimmy Garner (Patsy); and great grandsons, Brantley Savage and Jacxon Howton.
+She is survived by her sons, Mike Stone and Jeff Stone; granddaughters, J’Dree and Julie Stone; brother, Jimmy Garner (Patsy); and great grandsons, Brantley Savage and Jaxon Howton.

 Please sign online condolences at Boltonfuneralhome.com.